 Of course, it’s not just home-grown flavours you’ll find in this diverse city.
 There’s also flavours from around the globe on offer.
 You’ll find dishes hailing from as far as India, China, Turkey and more, all served with a traditionally warm Durham welcome.

 When it comes to culture there’s always something happening in Durham.
 Although a great deal of the concerts, theatre and arts events are confined to term time, there are still plenty on offer the rest of the year.
 Whether you’re looking for a student-run comedy night or a professional concert, there’s always something on.

-You can’t visit Durham without seeing the UNESCO World Heritage Site.
+You can’t visit Durham without seeing the UNESCO World Heritage Site of the Cathedral, Castle and beautiful buildings nestled in between.
 We recommend purchasing tickets for one of the amazing guided tours, which will really allow you to entrench yourself in the history of the city.
 You can discover its ancient routes or see exactly where that Harry Potter scene was filmed.

 If you want to explore Durham and all it has to offer, you might want to stay longer than a day!
 So, make sure you book a great value hotel in Durham before you arrive.

 Spend Quality Time with Mum this Mother’s Day